 Jack Petchey’s “Speak Out” Challenge! is a programme run by Speakers Trust and funded by the Jack Petchey Foundation to encourage the skills, confidence and desire to speak in public and available to every state secondary school in London and Essex.
 Training is offered to at a group of twenty five students from Year 10 and is followed by an in-house 'Speak Out' competition.
 The winning student then goes on the represent St Martin's in the Lambeth final and, if successful, the Jack Petchey's 'Speak Out' Challenge! regional final.

-In April 2019, Year 10 and three distinguished judges gathered in our Main Assembly Hall for the school's Speak Out Challenge Final 2019.
-All five contestants delivered excellent speeches, all topical and thoughtful as well as entertaining.
-The high quality of all the speeches made the judges'work all the harder but, after deliberation, they declared Blessing St Martin's Speak Out Challenge 2019 champion.
+In June 2022, Year 10 and three distinguished judges gathered in our Main Assembly Hall for the school's Speak Out Challenge School Final 2022.
+All four contestants (pictured above) delivered excellent speeches, all topical and thoughtful as well as entertaining.
+The high quality of all the speeches made the judges' work all the harder but, after deliberation, they declared Valerie St Martin's Speak Out Challenge 2021 champion and Edwina, the runner-up.